MetOffice/stylist/documentation/source/developer-information/overview.rst

 ------------

 This project uses type hinting in order to catch some of those stupid mistakes we all make from time to time.
-It should lead more robust code in the long term.
+It should lead to more robust code in the long term.
 It also furthers the goal of self documenting code by building type information into the runnable code.
 That way it is less likely to get out of date.